Introduction goes here.

 66

-Grant to Pey de Navailles, kt, on account of his past and future good service, of that moiety of the inheritance of Pey de Cazalis Casalis in the land of Landes which has been confiscated by the king, having and holding it to him and his heirs by liege homage and all other customary services in perpetuity, saving the rights of others in all things.
-The inheritance of Cazalis ought by right to have descended to Miramunda de Salles Sales, wife of Navailles, and her sister, Johana de Sengresse, as nieces and heirs to Pey de Cazalis, but Sengresse's moiety has been confiscated on account of her adherence to the lord of Albret la Brit, the king's enemy and rebel.
+Grant to Pey de Navailles, kt , on account of his past and future good service, a moiety of the inheritance of Casalis Pey de Cazalis in the land of the Landes , which inheritance has been confiscated by the king, having and holding it to him and his heirs by liege homage and all other customary services in perpetuity, saving the rights of others in all things.
+The inheritance of Cazalis ought by right to have descended to Sales Miramunda de Salles , wife of Navailles, and her sister, Johana de Sengresse , as nieces and heirs to Pey de Cazalis, but Sengresse's moiety has been confiscated on account of her adherence to the la Brit lord of Albret , the king's enemy and rebel.

 By K.